Bprathmesh/Notif-swift/README.md

 ## Key Components

-- **Authentication**: Firebase Authentication is used for user registration and sign-in.
-- **Database**: Cloud Firestore stores user preferences and notification history.
-- **Push Notifications**: Firebase Cloud Messaging (FCM) is used for sending and receiving push notifications, and local notifications are managed with Flutter Local Notifications.
 - **Firebase Authentication**: Used for user registration and sign-in.
 - **Cloud Firestore**: Stores user preferences and notification history.
 - **Firebase Cloud Messaging (FCM)**: Used for sending and receiving push notifications.